jhpyle/docassemble/_docs/config.md

 [Twilio] account dashboard.
 This is only necessary if you intend to use the [`send_sms()`] function.

-The `caller id` is the phone number you purchased.
+The `number` is the phone number you purchased.
 The phone number must be written in [E.164] format.
 This is the phone number with which your users will exchange [SMS] messages.